 I sweat on one side, I do not sweat on the other

 We are going to look at a case history study.
 Many of the symptoms reported by these doctors are similar to those we see in our patients.
 This demonstrates an awareness of doctors to problems we have seen in nearly three decades of helping people with mysterious, rare, or difficult to treat diagnoses.

-In these case histories published in the journal Functional neurology (7), doctors helped show many of the challenges we have observed in patients.
-That is how delicate the cervical spinal nerves and the sweating mechanism is.
+In these case histories published in the journal Functional Neurology (9), doctors helped show many of the challenges we have observed in patients.
+That is how delicate the cervical spinal nerves and the sweating mechanism are.
 In 5 case histories, researchers showed that Hyperhidrosis and anhidrosis, the inability to sweat, coexist side by side.
-In some people they have Hyperhidrosis on one side of the face and anhidrosis on the other side of the face.
+In some people, they have Hyperhidrosis on one side of the face and anhidrosis on the other side of the face.
 Hyperhidrosis on one side of the trunk and anhidrosis on the other side of the trunk.

 Non-surgical conservative care treatment surrounding the cervical spine

 - a neck collar for decompression and pharmacotherapy, consisting of methylcobalamin (vitamin B12), tocopherol nicotinate (vitamin E), and limaprost alfadex (prostaglandin E1).